 Professionalism varies as well.
 Some Oktoberfests are professional operations with large budgets.
 Others are local operations run by volunteers.
 Do your due diligence before making plans to attend so that you know what to expect.
 We will happily publish information about your experience with any Oktoberfest so that our visitors will be better informed in the future.

 Some Oktoberfests are more family friendly than others.
 If you have small children, look for an Oktoberfest that has activities for kids.
 Other events start out with family friendly activities and become more adult oriented as it becomes later in the evening.

 Not all Oktoberfest celebrations will be authentic German festival experiences.
 Some may simply be an excuse to drink rather than celebrate German heritage.
 Some may call themselves Oktoberfest but provide local or seasonal beer rather than authentic German Oktoberfest beer.
 Be sure to consider the type of celebration that you are looking to attend when you pick your Oktoberfest.

 Activities offered at each Oktoberfest varies.
 Some activities that you may find are parades, keg tapping ceremony, beer gardens, Miss Oktoberfest or costume contests, stein holding contests, bratwurst eating contest, chicken dance, wiener races, keg toss, live German bands and local entertainment, polka dancing and fairground games.
 Some Oktoberfest events will just have beer and brats.

 We've got some other resources that would help you prepare for Oktoberfest as well.
 Read about the history of Oktoberfest.
 Learn about Oktoberfest beer.
 Find the words to Oktoberfest music.
 Plan your Oktoberfest outfit.
 And try cooking some of these Oktoberfest recipes.

-Find other fun things to do in Idaho in October:
+Find other fun things to do in Idaho in fall: